-\$^ CITY OF BERKELEY 2020-21 TAX AND REVENUE ANTICIPATION NOTES
+\$28,000,000\ CITY OF BERKELEY 2022-23 TAX AND REVENUE ANTICIPATION NOTES

-Dated: Date of Delivery Due: July 27, 2021
+Dated: Date of Delivery Due: \\\\\, 2023

-The notes captioned above (the "Notes") will be issued in denominations of \$5,000 or any integral multiple thereof.
+The tax and revenue anticipation notes captioned above (the "Notes") will be issued in denominations of \$5,000 or any integral multiple thereof.
 Principal and interest on the Notes will be payable upon maturity.
 The Notes are to be delivered as fully registered Notes, without coupons and, when delivered, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York (as described in APPENDIX E - BOOK-ENTRY ONLY SYSTEM).
 DTC will act as securities depository of the Notes.
 Purchases will be made in book-entry form only, in the principal amount of \$5,000 or any integral multiple thereof.
 The Notes are not subject to redemption prior to maturity.

-The Notes are by statute general obligations of the City of Berkeley, California (the "City"), payable solely from taxes, income, revenues, cash receipts and other moneys that are received by the City for the General Fund for fiscal year 2020-21 and that are generally available for the payment of current expenses and other obligations of the City (the "Unrestricted Moneys").
-The Notes are secured by a pledge of Unrestricted Moneys to be received by the City in (a) an amount equal to fifty percent (50%) of the principal amount of the Notes in the month of January 2021; (b) an amount equal to fifty percent (50%) of the principal amount of the Notes in the month of May 2021; and (c) an amount sufficient to pay interest as due on the Notes at their maturity, in the month of June 2021 (such pledged amounts being hereinafter called the "Pledged Revenues").
-The Pledged Revenues will be deposited into, and held by the City in, a special fund designated "City of Berkeley, California, 2020-21 Tax and Revenue Anticipation Notes Special Account," as established in the City's Resolution adopted on June 30, 2020.
+The Notes are by statute general obligations of the City of Berkeley, California (the "City"), payable solely from taxes, income, revenues, cash receipts and other moneys that are received by the City for its General Fund for fiscal year 2022-23 and that are generally available for the payment of current expenses and other obligations of the City (the "Unrestricted Moneys").
+The Notes are secured by a pledge of Unrestricted Moneys to be received by the City in (a) an amount equal to fifty percent (50%) of the principal amount of the Notes in the month of January, 2023; (b) an amount equal to fifty percent (50%) of the principal amount of the Notes in the month of May, 2023; and (c) an amount sufficient to pay interest as due on the Notes at their maturity, in the month of June, 2023 (such pledged amounts being hereinafter called the "Pledged Revenues").
+The Pledged Revenues will be deposited into, and held by the City in, a special fund designated "City of Berkeley, California, 2022-23 Tax and Revenue Anticipation Notes Special Account," as established in the City's Resolution adopted on June 28, 2022.